Gengo250/Gengo250/README.md

-<h2 align="left">Sou Engenheiro de Computação que integra hardware, software para resolver problemas práticos — de robôs em tempo real a interfaces intuitivas.
-Experiência recente: ROS 2, Python para automação, Java (GUI).
-Base forte em modelagem, otimização, estatística e combinatória (Museu da Matemática — Prandiano).</h2>
+<h2 align="left">I am a Computer Engineering student who integrates hardware and software to solve practical problems — from real-time robots to intuitive interfaces.
+Experience: ROS 2, Python for automation, Java (GUI).
+Strong foundation in modeling, optimization, statistics, and combinatorics (Museum of Mathematics — Prandiano).</h2>